 [ + link to podcast on A Trip to the City ]

-Our world is bigger than geophysicists think... for it is charged with that Shimmer which has accumulated like static from the extensions and alternates, the dimensional nooks and crannies, envisioned in sf literature.
+Our world is bigger than geophysicists think... for it is enlarged by being charged with that Shimmer which has accumulated like static from the extensions and alternates - the dimensional nooks and crannies - envisioned in sf literature.

-For a closer look at Earth's propensity for eerie enlargement, I have chosen a couple of superb tales which differ one from the other in mood and style but which equally leave the reader wondering at the vast unknown reaches of a supposedly familiar and exhaustively surveyed planet.
+To invite you for a closer look at Earth's propensity for eerie enlargement, I have chosen a couple of superb tales which, though differing in mood and style, equally leave a reader wondering at the vast unknown reaches of a supposedly familiar planet.

 A Trip to the City begins with a train journey.
 A restless young American named Brett Hale leaves his small town of Casperton to seek his fortune.
 He falls asleep on the train.
 When he wakes, he goes to the toilet, and then finds the lock is jammed - and by the time he breaks out, the train has stopped and the carriage is empty.